Laidout/laidout/README.md

         cd laxkit/lax/icons && make && cp *png ../../../src/icons && cd ../../../src/icons && make

-    Some day, the icons will themselves be stored in a Laidout file, and Laidout itself will generate the icons (maybe!).
-The current system is a bit cumbersome.
+    The current system can take a long time, depending on the speed of your computer, since the script has to start Inkscape separately for each icon.
+Some day, the icons will be generated directly from the base icons file by Laidout, for a large speed improvement, but much work needs to be done on the SVG importer before that can happen.

     You can use src/icons/makeimages.py to regenerate all icons, or single icons if you like.
 The master icon file is src/icons.svg.
 Each top level object in that file